3D Question Answering: Introduction

-Besides the framework, we also collect the first 3DQA dataset ``\textbf{ScanQA}".
-It builds upon the real-world indoor scene dataset ScanNet \cite{dai2017scannet}, which contains 1613 scans from 806 scenes.
-In the 3DQA dataset collection, the annotators are free to change the viewpoint and ask different types of questions, such as object appearance, object geometry, spatial relationship and their comparison.
-After carefully filtering and cleaning, we finally get $5,807$ questions and $28,450$ answers, with $4.90$ answers per question on average.
-Along with the answers, annotators' confidence is also provided.
-Some example questions are shown in the \Fref{teaser}.
+\trysq{In addition to} the framework, we also collect the first 3DQA dataset ``\textbf{ScanQA}".
+It builds upon the real-world indoor scene dataset ScanNet \cite{dai2017scannet}, which contains 1613 scans from $806$ scenes. \trysq{A}nnotators \trysq{were} free to change the viewpoint \trysq{in the 3DQA dataset collection} and ask different types of questions, such as object appearance, object geometry, spatial relationship\srysq{,} and their comparison.
+After carefully filtering and cleaning, we finally get \ysq{$10,062$ question-answer pairs.} Along with the answers, \trysq{the} annotators' confidence is also provided.
+Some \trysq{sample} questions are shown in \Fref{teaser}.

-To demonstrate the superiority of our framework, we compare it with representative VQA methods to answer 3DQA questions given images from ScanNet videos.
-The great advantage of our framework demonstrates the necessity of spatial information in the 3DQA task and the effectiveness of our method in exploiting both geometry and appearance information.
-Extensive ablations also demonstrate the effectiveness of our designs.
+To demonstrate the superiority of our framework, we compare\trysq{d} it with representative VQA methods \trysq{answering} 3DQA questions given images from ScanNet videos.
+The \trysq{comparatively excellent performance} of our framework demonstrates the necessity of \trysq{including} spatial information in the 3DQA task and the effectiveness of our method in exploiting both geometry and appearance information. \trysq{An e}xtensive ablation \trysq{study} also demonstrate the effectiveness of our designs.

 In summary, our contributions are threefold: